 So, which VPNs still work with Netflix?

-We already know that Netflix became extremely careful about blocking VPNs and many of them have given up to fight it.
-Yet, there are a few soldiers left to unblock Netflix – that beloved partner in crime.
+We already know the answer to the question: Why does Netflix block my VPN?
+Or, at least, why it goes to great lengths to do so.
+No wonder why many VPN providers have given up to fight it.
+Yet, there are a few soldiers left to unblock Netflix — that beloved partner in crime.

 So we’ve made a list of the best VPNs for Netflix that still work, and have high download speeds as well as server coverage which are something to look out for when it comes to video streaming.